DLDBox/iTuneSongs/README.md

             })

         })
-If there is not connectivity the closure is not called, until a connection is made.
+If there is no connectivity the closure is not called until a connection is made.

+## iTunesListViewController ##
+The list of iTuneItems, utilizing the iTunesTableViewDataSource to act as the UITableViewDataSource.

+## iTunesDetailViewController ##

+Used to display the detail page of the artist and to play the preview audio track.